grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 The combination of the awesome [LLVM technology](https://llvm.org/) and `libfaust` (the library version of the Faust compiler) allows developers to compile and execute Faust DSP programs on the fly at full speed and without making compromises.
 It also contains an Interpreter backend to be used on OS not supporting dynamic compilation (like Apple iOS), or in testing tools.

-In this section, we demonstrate how the Faust dynamic compilation chain can be used to embed the Faust compiler technology directly in applications or plug-ins.

 ## Dynamic Compilation Chain

 The Faust compiler uses an intermediate FIR representation (Faust Imperative Representation), which can be translated to several output languages.
 The FIR language describes the computation performed on the samples in a generic manner.
 It contains primitives to read and write variables and arrays, do arithmetic operations, and define the necessary control structures (`for` and `while` loops, `if` structure, etc.).